pnnl/ruleset-checking-tool/docs/ruleset_functions/expected_system_type_from_Table_G3_1_1a.md

 **Notes/Questions:**
-1. WHAT HAPPENS WHEN RETAIL IS IN A BUILDING THAT IS MORE THAN 2 FLOORS?
-Seems like there is a hole in Table G3.1.1
-2. I will check the text strings for correctness as I write each individual rule
+1. I will check the text strings for correctness as I write each individual rule

 **[Back](../_toc.md)**